RoaringBitmap/RoaringBitmap/README.md

 RoaringBitmap [![Build Status](https://travis-ci.org/lemire/RoaringBitmap.png)](https://travis-ci.org/lemire/RoaringBitmap)
 =============

-Bitsets, also called bitmaps, are commonly used as fast data structure.
+Bitsets, also called bitmaps, are commonly used as fast data structures.
 Unfortunately, they can use too much memory.
 To compensate, we often use compressed bitmaps.